A doubly nonlinear evolution for the optimal Poincar\'e inequality: Abstract

 \section{Abstract}

 We study the large time behavior of solutions of the PDE $|v_t|^{p-2}v_t=\Delta_p v$.
 A special property of this equation is that the Rayleigh quotient $\int_{\Omega}|Dv(x,t)|^pdx /\int_{\Omega}|v(x,t)|^pdx$ is nonincreasing in time along solutions.
 As $t$ tends to infinity, this ratio converges to the optimal constant in Poincar\'{e}'s inequality.
-Moreover, appropriately scaled solutions converge to a ground state of the $p$-Laplacian, which is a function for which equality holds in the optimal Poincar\'{e} inequality.
+Moreover, appropriately scaled solutions converge to a function for which equality holds in this inequality.
 An interesting limiting equation also arises when $p$ tends to infinity, which provides a new approach to approximating ground states of the infinity Laplacian.